Thelecythara mucronata

 Thelecythara mucronata is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

-The length of the shell attains 8.6 mm.
+The length of the shell attains from 5-7 mm, has a carnivorous diet and lives in depths between 0 - 50 meters.

 Distribution

 T. mucronata can be found in the Gulf of Mexico, ranging from the coast of Texas, United States south to Brazil.
 Fossils were found in Pliocene strata of Jamaica, age range : 3.6 to 2.588 Ma.